-Goldman Sachs likely to boost legal reserves for 1MDB: analysts
+Goldman Sachs likely to boost legal reserves for 1MDB: Analysts

 A Goldman Sachs spokesman declined to comment for this article.

 Morgan Stanley analyst Betsy Graseck downgraded the bank's stock last month, citing regulatory concerns.
-The stock has fallen 4 percent from US$192.60 to US$184.31 since the note's release.
+The stock has fallen four per cent from US$192.60 to US$184.31 since the note's release.

 Goldman may not have to bolster reserves until it is clear fines will be imposed and it may not want to boost reserves, said Geoffrey Miller, a professor and expert in banking regulation and law at New York University School of Law.